amolrv/amolrv.github.io/_posts/2023-08-12-clear-and-honest.md

 tags: [👍rules]
 ---

-Often when you're working on large code base, we don't remember how particular code block (function or method or class) is implemented.
-However signature is suggested by IDE.
-When you call a code block, sometimes it can throws nasty surprises at you.
-This can be avoided by writing clear and honest code blocks.
+When working with a huge code base, it's common to forget how a specific code block (function, method, or class) is implemented.
+However, the IDE suggests using a signature.
+Sometimes calling a code block can come with unpleasant shocks.
+By creating honest and clear code blocks, this can be prevented.

 For example: